 © The Author(s) 2017.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: To date, naturally occurring mutations in HBV RT in genotype C2-infected patients have rarely been introduced in terms of clinical severity.
+Core tip: To date, naturally occurring mutations in hepatitis B virus (HBV) reverse transcriptase region (RT) in genotype C2-infected patients have rarely been introduced in terms of clinical severity.
 So, this study characterized the AA substitutions at the aforementioned 42 potential NAr mutation positions in HBV RT sequences from a cohort of 131 Korean treatment-naïve CHB patients with genotype C2 infections.
-Notably, AA substitutions at positions involved in primary (rt184 and rt204) or secondary drug resistance (rt80 and rt180) were detected in 10 patients (1 CH patient and 9 HCC patients) and 7 patients (1 CH and 6 HCC patients), respectively.
+Notably, AA substitutions at positions involved in primary (rt184 and rt204) or secondary drug resistance (rt80 and rt180) were detected in 10 patients (1 CH patient and 9 hepatocellular carcinoma (HCC) patients) and 7 patients (1 CH and 6 HCC patients), respectively.
 The overall mutation frequencies in the HCC patients (3.17%, 96/3024 mutations) were significantly higher than the frequencies in the CH patients (2.09%, 52/2478 mutations), suggesting that naturally occurring NAr mutations in South Korea might contribute to liver disease progression (particularly HCC generation) in chronic patients with genotype C2 infections.
 In addition, a total of 3 NAr positions, rt80, rt139 and rt204 were found to be significantly related to HCC from treatment naïve Korean patients.

 Kim JE, Lee SY, Kim H, Kim KJ, Choe WH, Kim BJ.
 Naturally occurring mutations in the reverse transcriptase region of hepatitis B virus polymerase from treatment-naïve Korean patients infected with genotype C2.
 World J Gastroenterol 2017; In press